dmitrypol/dmitrypol.github.io/_posts/2018-01-04-elasticsearch-redis.md

 end
 {% endhighlight %}

 Now `AutocompleteIndex.query(match: {name: 'am'})` returns `American Cowboy`, `American Select` AND `Old America` products.
-ElasticSearch is able to use the second word in the product name to match against.
+Elasticsearch is able to use the second word in the product name to match against.

 ### ETL

-Until now we were moving data between primary DB and Redis or ElasticSearch.
-Now we will ETL data between Redis and ElasticSearch.
+Until now we were moving data between primary DB and Redis or Elasticsearch.
+Now we will ETL data between Redis and Elasticsearch.

-#### Redis to ElasticSearch
+#### Redis to Elasticsearch

 The next requirement is to record which zipcodes are searched most often and when searches are performed (by hour_of_day and day_of_week).
 To capture data in Redis we will use [leaderboard](https://github.com/agoragames/leaderboard) library to track searches and [minuteman](https://github.com/elcuervo/minuteman) to count when those searches occur.